jsa4000/Getting-Started-Microservices/devops/ansible/README.md

 For using Ansible it's necessary to create configuration whit the definition of the Machines that wil l be managed.

+### Configuring SSH with Ansible

+Ansible needs to be able to connect to the servers via ssh that are included inside the inventory.

+SSH keys are used to establish connection between the servers.
+In this case, the public key generated is copied/added into the servers that are going to be provisioned.

+- Connect to the control where ansible is installed

+        vagrant ssh ansible

+- Create a public and private ssh keys using ``ssh-keygen``. *Press enter until complete*.

+        ssh-keygen -t rsa -b 4096

+> Two new files (private and public) have been created.
+Also creates a file called authorized_keys and known_hosts

+- copy the public-key to the desired Servers ``ssh-copy-id <user>@<host>``

+        ssh-copy-id vagrant@10.0.0.11
+        ssh-copy-id vagrant@10.0.0.21
+        ssh-copy-id vagrant@10.0.0.22

+> **Password** for vagrant images is ``vagrant``

+- Try to connect to the servers using ``ssh <user>@<host>`` or ``ssh -i rsa_key.pub <user>@<host>``

+        ssh vagrant@10.0.0.11

+> Be sure the seconds command is not needed so it works in Ansible

+- Finally, test if Ansible connect to the host in inventory using ssh.

+        ansible -i /ansible/hosts loadbalancer -m ping
+        ansible -i /ansible/hosts all -m ping

 ### Create Ansible Inventory (hosts)

 In order to create the inventory it could be used two methods.